NLESC-JCER/QMCTorch/README.md

 ## Introduction

 QMCTorch allows to leverage deep learning to optimize QMC wave functions.
 The package offers solutions to optimize particle-in-a-box model as well as molecular systems.
-It uses `pytorch` as a deep learning framework and `pyscf` to obtain the first guess of the molecular orbitals.
+It uses `pytorch` as a deep learning framework and `pyscf` or `adf` to obtain the basis set information and the first guess of the molecular orbitals.

 The three main ingredients of any calculations are :